Hook poster

 Structural Analysis

-The inciting incident occurs at 15 minutes when Captain Hook kidnaps Jack and Maggie from the nursery window, leaving a note challenging Peter Pan to come save them.
-Peter's ordinary world as a lawyer-father is shattered by the intrusion of Neverland..
-At 10% through the film, this Disruption aligns precisely with traditional story structure.
+The inciting incident occurs at 16 minutes when Captain Hook kidnaps Jack and Maggie, leaving a note challenging Peter Pan to come save them.
+Peter has no idea what this means, but Wendy reveals the shocking truth: Peter is actually Peter Pan, who grew up and forgot Neverland entirely..
+At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 Emotional Journey